|****HURRICANE SEASON ----- GET A GAME PLAN -----

-The National Weather Service in Lake Charles is expecting strong to severe
+The National Weather Service in Lake Charles is expecting another day of

 Warning Coordination Meteorologist

 Lake Charles, LA

 The tropics might be heating up.
 The National Hurricane Center is forecasting

 a high chance for tropical cyclone development over the next 5 days with a